 Red pest disease or pond pest as it is also known is caused by a bacterial infection (bacterium cyprinicida).

-The disease causes blood red patches to appear on the body of the goldfish.
+The disease causes blood red spots or patches

 There is only one cause for this disease, poor water conditions causing the fish to be weakened enough for the bacteria to take hold.